Ascapart

 Ascapart (also spelled Ascupart, Ascapard, Ascopard, Ascopart and Asgapard) was a legendary giant from English folklore, supposedly conquered by Bevis of Hampton, though so huge as to carry Bevis, his wife, and horse under his arm.
 He was 30 feet tall but the smallest of his land, and was defeated after his club (made from a whole tree) was swung at Sir Bevis and became stuck in soft ground.
 Rather than slaying the giant however, Sir Bevis decided to make him his Squire.
-Later Ascapart betrayed Bevis and took his wife Josiane, who was imprisoned with Ascapart as her jailer.
-For this Ascapart was killed by Bevis' friends when they freed Josiane.
+Later Ascapart betrayed Bevis and took his wife Josiane, and was subsequently killed by Bevis' friends.